homedepot/go-clouddriver/README.md

 Building go-clouddriver requires a lot of reverse engineering and monitoring incoming requests.

 Turn on verbose request logging by setting the environment variable `VERBOSE_REQUEST_LOGGING` to `true`.
-You'll now see helpful request logs in the logs.
+You'll now see helpful request logs.

 ```
 REQUEST: [2020-09-17T14:26:00Z]